Joey Waronker: Career

-Waronker began his career in 1989, drumming for the alternative rock band Walt Mink, which he helped form while attending Macalester College in St. Paul, Minnesota, in 1989.
-The band's name was taken from that of a former psychology professor at Macalester.
-He played on their first two albums, Miss Happiness (1992) and Bareback Ride (1993).
+Waronker began his career drumming for the alternative rock band Walt Mink, whom he joined in college.
+Starting in the 1990s, Waronker worked with Beck, R.E.M., the Smashing Pumpkins, and Richard Thompson.

-In the 1990s, Waronker played on Beck's albums Odelay, Mutations, Midnite Vultures, Sea Change, Guero, Modern Guilt, and Morning Phase).
-In 1998, he replaced the exiting Bill Berry in R.E.M. for the album Up and it subsequent tour.
-He also appeared on 2001's Reveal.

 In 2009, Waronker joined Thom Yorke, Nigel Godrich, Mauro Refosco and Flea to play material from Yorke's album The Eraser, as well as other original pieces, for three dates in Los Angeles in October 2009.
 The band, now named Atoms for Peace, then played a brief tour of America in April 2010.
 Their full-length album Amok was released February 25, 2013, on XL Records.
 Waronker later contributed drums to the song "The Axe" from Yorke's third studio album, Anima.

-Waronker formed Ultraísta with Nigel Godrich and Laura Bettison.
-Their debut album was released on Temporary Residence on October 2, 2012.
+Waronker formed Ultraísta with Nigel Godrich and Laura Bettison, releasing their debut album in 2012.
 The same year, he appeared on Irish folk musician Malojian's 2017 album, Let Your Weirdness Carry You Home.

 Waronker played on Roger Waters' album Is This the Life We Really Want?
 (2017) and joined Waters' band during the Us + Them Tour.
 He contributed to Waters' Lockdown Session, The Dark Side of the Moon Redux album and performed on Waters' This Is Not a Drill tour (2022–2023).

 In 2023, producer Greg Kurstin enlisted Waronker to play drums on Liam Gallagher and John Squire's self-titled collaboration album, and Waronker also joined its subsequent tour.
 In July 2025, Waronker became a touring member of Oasis on their 2025 tour, with Liam Gallagher saying of Waronker: "He's the best and we're lucky to have him.
 I've enjoyed all our drummers but this guy is special."